 Lloyd is the driving force behind the phenomenal growth and success of DMR Architects, a leading architectural, planning and urban design firm with New Jersey roots, strong relationships with the business community and a passion for advancing the facilities and communities where we live.
-Lloyd founded DMR and continues to lead the firm today as President & CEO.
+Lloyd founded DMR and continues to support firm operations as Chairman.

 When DMR opened its doors in 1991, it was a four-person operation with no office and no clients, only a vision of a firm that would push boundaries with technology, innovative design, and attentiveness to our client’s objectives.